shipping-api/serverless-twilio-shippo/README.md

 `npm install -g serverless`

-Serverless provides a way to easily create a new service by just using their CLI like so (you can omit the path if you don't want it to create a directory for you):
+Serverless provides a way to easily create a new service by just using their CLI as follows (you can omit the path if you don't want it to create a directory for you):

 `serverless create --template aws-nodejs --path twilio-shippo`

 Before you dig into creating your Lambda function, you'll want to setup a User in your AWS account for Serverless to have access for creating everything.
 They have a useful guide [here](https://serverless.com/framework/docs/providers/aws/guide/credentials/) that can walk you through getting your credentials setup.

-Its as simply as adding a user `serverless-admin` with `AdministratorAccess` and using the credentials with the following command:
+It's as simple as adding a user `serverless-admin` with `AdministratorAccess` and using the credentials with the following command:

 `serverless config credentials --provider aws --key ACCESS_KEY_ID --secret SECRET_ACCESS_KEY`